hbctraining/DGE_workshop_salmon_online/lessons/07_DGE_summarizing_workflow.md

 	sessionInfo()
 	```

 	For better reproducibility, it can help to create **RMarkdown reports**, which save all code, results, and visualizations as nicely formatted html reports.
+We have a very basic example fo a report [linked here](https://www.dropbox.com/s/onkudniu0182m3p/workshop-example.html?dl=0).
 To create these reports we have [additional materials](https://hbctraining.github.io/Training-modules/Rmarkdown/) available.